rparrett/taipo/README.md

 ## TODO

-- [ ] Reticle should be slightly larger than a tile and be displayed underneath towers.
 - [ ] Corpses should despawn after some time.
 (This might break the gameover screen currently)
 - [ ] You should be able to type "tsuduku" on the game over screen to restart
 - [ ] Load tower stats from external game data. (game.ron or Tiled?)
-- [ ] Add new towers
-  - [ ] Good Pupper Memorial Tower
-  - [ ] Boss Coffee Vending Machine Tower
 - [ ] Improve word list parsing so that parenthesized "rendered text" is optional for ascii, hiragana and katakana
 - [ ] Add a "partially typed" state to rendered glyphs?
 - [ ] If you "overtype" a word, it should be highlighted differently